bosschaert/sling-feature-converter-maven-plugin/README.md

     2. Add Sling Feature Launcher as Plugin Dependency afterwards
     3. Make sure that the **JCR Package Init** is added as Feature (see Site Documentation **Usage**)
-3. After Feature is up and running log into OSGi Console and check **OSGi Installer** to make sure there are no **Untransformed Resources**
+3. After the Feature is up and running log into OSGi Console and check the **OSGi Installer** page to make sure there are no **Untransformed Resources**
 4. During development make sure that the **Launcher** folder is deleted periodically to avoid side effects from previous launches